Gallery-of-Kaeon/Philosophers-Stone/README.md

 Connections between Philosopher's Stones are one way and may either be public or private.

 Once connected, the Philosopher's Stones may communicate with each other by sending packets throughout the graph.

+### What advantages are there to using Philosopher's Stones?

+Philosopher's Stones allow the various components of an application to be isolated.
+Entire components of your application can be added and removed without causing the application to crash.
+You can even program parts of your program to interact with other parts that haven't been implemented yet.

+For example,
+lets say stone A activates a function in stone B by sending a packet to it.
+If you decide to modify what happens after the packet is sent, you can replace stone B with stone C without modifying stone A.